What should you put on your CTO resume?

 - The location of your school/university.

-- Enrolment and graduation dates.
+- Enrollment and graduation dates.

 For more CTO cv examples like this, read on.

 You should have a distinct key skills section in your resume.
 Period.
 This is not negotiable.
-Why?
-Because a recruiter should not have to fish through your resume just to pinpoint your functional skills.

 It should be visible to the recruiter in the first go.

 - Make a skills section after compiling the professional experience section and pick your skills from this section.